sensu/sensu-docs/content/sensu-go/5.20/api/webconfig.md

 }
 {{< /highlight >}}

-### `/globals/:globalconfig` (PUT) {#globalsglobalconfig-put}
+### `/config/:globalconfig` (PUT) {#configglobalconfig-put}

-The `/globals/:globalconfig` API endpoint provides HTTP PUT access to create and update global web UI configurations, specified by configuration name.
+The `/config/:globalconfig` API endpoint provides HTTP PUT access to create and update global web UI configurations, specified by configuration name.

-#### EXAMPLE {#globalsglobalconfighooks-put-example}
+#### EXAMPLE {#configglobalconfighooks-put-example}

-In the following example, an HTTP PUT request is submitted to the `/globals/:globalconfig` API endpoint to update the `custom-web-ui` configuration, resulting in an HTTP `200 OK` response and the updated configuration definition.
+In the following example, an HTTP PUT request is submitted to the `/config/:globalconfig` API endpoint to update the `custom-web-ui` configuration, resulting in an HTTP `200 OK` response and the updated configuration definition.

 {{< highlight shell >}}
 curl -X PUT \